tinymce/tinymce-docs/_includes/configuration/rtc_server_disconnected.md

 The `rtc_server_disconnected` callback can be used to provide an alternative response to this condition.

-> **Caution**: It is critical to at least handle the `client_update_required` reason.
-This indicates the RTC plugin in the current editor instance is out-of-date compared to other users on the session.
-The behavior in this scenario depends on the configuration:
-> * If the `rtc_server_disconnected` is set, no message is displayed to the user for this error.
-It is up to the integrator to manage cleanly reloading the page.
-> * If the `rtc_server_disconnected` is not set, the suggested error message will be displayed in a notification asking the user to reload the page.

 {% if plugincode != "rtc" %}
 Required plugin
 : [Real-Time Collaboration (`rtc`)]({{site.baseurl}}/plugins/premium/rtc/)